Jeremiah Watson meets the Jersey Devil!

 Lee Albright and Skip Rose begin the story by bringing Jeremiah Watson's encounter to life, in their electrifying screenplay, "The Legend Lives".

 It's the start of an Indian Summer weekend in the Pine Barrens.

 In 1938 , no one believed Jeremiah's story about the Jersey Devil except for his wife and young son, Jesse.

 Now in his eighties, Jesse works in a café in the small town of Chatsworth.
 After sharing his father’s pain on that dreary day so long ago, the old man still insists there is a real Jersey Devil alive and well living somewhere in the Pine Barrens.
 So much so that he has spent the past seven decades attempting to redeem his father’s name.
 Jesse gets his chance when the actual Jersey Devil mysteriously reappears after seventy years of hibernation.

 Upon resurfacing from his underground lair, the legendary creature has an unfortunate confrontation with local teenager, Bobby Bartlett.
 This incident triggers a series of events which ultimately lead to the beast's capture and its ultimate demise ...or so it seams.

 This screenplay is so engrossing, I read it in one sitting.
 The authors flesh out the characters with rich detail, and with an economy of words, do the same for the action.
 Romance, humor, action, wonder, fear, horror--it is all there.

-"The Jersey Devil-The Legend Lives" is a gripping, intelligent thriller of a screenplay.
+"The Legend Lives" is a gripping, intelligent thriller of a screenplay.
 A great story, interesting and real characters, smart dialogue and a menacing beast.